HuseynHajiyev/HuseynHajiyev/README.md

-Welcome!
+## Welcome! 🔊

-I'm Huseyn.
-I am 29 years old, currently living in Istanbul.
+My name is Huseyn.
+I am 29 years old, currently living in Baku, Azerbaijan.
 I studied Business Mangagement BSc, IT Management for Business MSc, and, recently, graduated a bootcamp focused on Ruby on Rails.
 Decided to change my career to software development and engineering after I became weary of Business Management.
 After my masters, I continued my coding and took on courses that would help me as a developer and am now a full-time software engineer.

 My recent project is Participle, you can find it here <a href="https://participle-plus.vercel.app/">Participle</a>.